DanielAmani/MAMS/README.md

 - Struct not very nice or have problem when transfer data from 32bit module to 8bit module
 - NRF24 have 32 byte limit payload
+- Mesh network can change their ID make it difficult for two way communication

 ## TODO